Hazelette/landing-page/README.md

 # landing-page
 Using the skills and lessoned from Odin project in HTML, CSS, Flexbox to create a landing page from scratch.

+Elysia gif credit to zyryunp via Tenors
-Skirk Image credit to Hoyoverse: Genshin Impact Chocolate Chip image credit to wirestock via Freepik Macaron credit to timolina via Freepik
+Chocolate Chip image credit to wirestock via Freepik Macaron credit to timolina via Freepik
 Donut credit to Olga Shapran via Freepik